List of mountains in Albania

+In 1926, British mountaineer C. M. Sleeman surveyed the mountains of northern Albania and his observations later appeared in the 42nd edition of the Alpine Journal.

+Franciscan friar Bernardin Palaj penned a collection of memoirs that pay tribute to Albania's mountainous landscapes, highlighting their natural beauty, cultural significance and influence on the traditions and character of the Albanian people.

 Distaptur Editions published in 1941 a mountain guidebook titled "Montagne d'Albania", authored by renowned Italian alpinist Piero Ghiglione and printed by the "Geographical Institute De Agostini of Novara".
-The guidebook includes a study of the rhapsodes of Albanian mountains by Nicola Lo Russo Attoma and contains 118 pages, featuring 60 black and white illustrations from photographs taken by Ghiglione.
+The guidebook includes a study of the rhapsodes of Albanian mountains by Nicola Lo Russo Attoma and contains 117 pages, featuring 60 black and white illustrations from photographs taken by Ghiglione.

-The first post-war mountaineering expedition in Albania was organized by the Committee of Physical Culture and Sports and was held at Mount Tomorr on July 27-28, 1949.
-A different expedition in the same mountain took place the following year on May 21, 1950, with Minella Kapo, a delegate from the highest forum leadership of the Committee and an experienced mountaineering instructor, in attendance to witness the name-changing ceremony of the main peak from Çuka e Tomorrit to Çuka Partizani.
-According to mounteneering expert Aleksandër Bojaxhi, the new designation of this mountain peak and others that followed, was not decided by party officials or institutions but by sports forums and even mountaineers themselves.
+The first post-war mountaineering expedition in Albania was organized by the Committee of Physical Culture and Sports that took place on Tomorr in late July 1949.
+A second expedition the following year was attended by Minella Kapo, a representative of the committee's leadership and an experienced mountaineering instructor, who witnessed the renaming of the main summit from Çuka e Tomorrit to Çuka Partizani.
+According to mountaineering expert Aleksandër Bojaxhi, the designation of this peak and others that followed was decided not by party officials but by sports forums and even mountaineers themselves.

+Mountain database, PeakVisor, identifies 230 peaks exceeding 2,000 meters (including 6 ultra; 20 ribu) and a further 856 peaks above 1,000 meters, though such figures may be inconclusive.
+Moreover, many listed peak names contain grammatical errors or non-standard exonyms and are incorrectly mapped.

-The mountain peaks listed below are arranged by their massifs.
+The peaks listed below are arranged by their massifs.
 Occasionally, the highest peak of the massif is listed instead, if it holds greater notability.
 The remaining mountains on the list are important landmarks of biodiversity, history, culture and economic impact.